 He performs songs in English, Spanish, Portuguese, Italian, and French with a repertoire of Jazz, Blues, Latin, American Standards as well as his original compositions.
 He has recorded several CDs (see "shopping" section) including "Silly Songs & Lullabies" for kids which includes a companion book that he also wrote and illustrated.

 Cain is active in the local community as an active member and docent with the Advocates for Classical Music San Diego Symphony which brings local elementary school children to symphony concerts.
 He gives several seminars each year to San Diego area schools on the symphony orchestra and classical music.

 As an Artist In Residence with the So Cal Jazz Society he gives seminar/performances on the history of Jazz and Latin American music to Jr. High and High School students.

-Cain also organizes musical events for fund raising for the Puerta De Fe Orphanage in La Mission, Baja, Mexico.
+Cain has also organizes musical events for fund raising for the Puerta De Fe Orphanage in La Mission, Baja, Mexico.d

 The son of jazz bassist Willy Cain, John was born in Seattle, Washington.
 After WWII, Willy played many different venues from big band to be-bop, working at times with Ray Charles and the legendary jazz saxophonist, Dexter Gordon.